 If you have a joint account with your spouse and pass away, your spouse is stuck with the debt.
 While this seems far from ideal, that is exactly what you signed up for when opening the account.

-If you are an authorized user, you are generally not responsible for the debt unless you live in a community property state.
-If you are an authorized user of a card owned by someone in poor health, you may want to consider getting yourself removed from the account just to be on the safe side.
+If you are an authorized user on a card but not named as an account holder, you are not responsible for the debt unless you live in a community property state.
+Still, if you’re an authorized user of a card owned by someone in poor health, you may want to consider getting yourself removed from the account just to be on the safe side.
 You don’t want a credit card company to come after you for debts you didn’t incur yourself.